iExecBlockchainComputing/iexec-doc/datawallet.rst

         $ iexec order init
         $ nano iexec.json

-Edit your app order, by copy-pasting your dApp contract address (in our example 0x6E519c9887cD2d59918e4EF049b5d9fF489E6E2f), and setting the price and number of use of your dApp (and potentially restriction on dataset, worker and requester allowed to use you dApp).
+Edit your app order, by copy-pasting your dApp contract address (in our example 0x6E519c9887cD2d59918e4EF049b5d9fF489E6E2f), and setting the price and number of use of your dApp (and potentially restrictions on dataset, worker and requester allowed to use your dApp).
 **Don't forget to replace the tag, from 0x00..000 to 0x00...001 (as seen below).**

 .. code-block:: bash